tanxzen/Class10CS/CH03/Textual_Question.md

-## Textual Question
+# SECTION A: REVIEW QUESTIONS AND EXERCISES

   ---

-   `Q1.
-Write a C program to find the sum and average of three given numbers .` <br>
+Q1.
+Write a C program to find the sum and average of three given numbers . <br>
-   Ans :
+Ans:
    ```c
 #include <conio.h> // for turboc++ compilers , remove if you are not using turboc++
 #include <stdio.h>